Skip to main content

 • Appreciation - Clearly values students and is reciprocal in the relationship with the University

-Recognizes a campus partner organization or unit that has established a strong reciprocal and sustainable relationship promoting campus or community service and engagement.
+The Outstanding Campus Partner Award recognizes a campus partner organization or unit that has established a strong reciprocal and sustainable relationship promoting campus or community service and engagement.
 This campus partner serves as a co-educator of students, providing engaged learning opportunities that embody the University Values of Service, Curiosity, Respect, Accountability, and Appreciation.

 Eligibility